How To Add A Link Section To WordPress

 click on the Add Link button to update your link settings

-Note: If you tick the Keep this link private checkbox, the link will not be visible in your Links section …
+Note: If you tick the Keep this link private checkbox, your link will not be visible when links are displayed on your site …

 Make links private by checking the box

-Making links private lets you toggle link visibility on or off without deleting these (this is useful if you want to have seasonal links) …
+Making a link private lets you add a link and then toggle its visibility on or off without deleting it (this is useful if you would like a link to display during certain periods and hide it after it’s no longer required) …

 Toggle link visibility on and off